 Even the most diehard lover of the spirit of Christmas will be overwhelmed by the enormity of it all; calling it a store seems almost oxymoronic.
 It’s so big that it has its own restaurant where you can take a break and eat some traditional pub-style offerings.
 Bronner's is also highly religious – the full name of the store is Bronner’s CHRISTmas Wonderland – and many items reflect that.

 But there's more than Bronner's to see in Frankenmuth during the holiday season.
 All along Main Street, visitors will find more than 150 colorfully decorated trees, along with displays of their favorite Christmas characters.
 And, at the center of tow, the 40-foot-high Christmas tree is augmented by a seven-minute light and music show.

 2. Santa Claus, Indiana

 Talk about a year-round passion and dedication to Christmas.
 Billed as "America’s Christmas Hometown," Santa Claus, Indiana, is a real place that just happens to live and breathe Christmas every day of the year.
-You can stay at Santa’s Lodge, shop during the day, go to Frosty’s Fun Center with the kids, and at night take a 1.2-mile drive through one of the best light displays in the country.
+You can stay at Santa’s Lodge, browse the more than 8,000 Christmas ornaments at the Santa Claus Christmas store, go to Frosty’s Fun Center with the kids, and at night take a 1.2-mile drive through one of the best light displays in the country.